jcadima/Laravel-Project-mgmt/readme.md

 2) Import database
 [Task Management DB](https://github.com/jcadima/Laravel-Project-mgmt/blob/master/project_mgmt.sql)

-*NOTE*: If using MariaBD you might see an error about "key too long", to fix this open:
+**NOTE**: If using MariaDB you might see an error about "key too long", to fix this open:
 ```
  /app/Providers/AppServiceProvider.php
 ```